-While viral video marketing has certainly received a boost through social media, social media virality and video virality are not exactly one and the same.
-Just by their very nature, videos allow brands to make longer-form content that touches audiences in a deep way.
+While viral video marketing is made more easily achievable with social media, social media virality and video virality are not the same.
+By nature, videos allow brands to make long-form and interactive content that touches audiences in a meaningful way.

-The methods for making viral videos varies slightly from social media.
-In this article, I’ll break down 4 unique tips to help your next viral video marketing campaign succeed, as well as examine 4 strong example of viral video marketing and their key takeaways.
+The methods for making viral videos vary slightly from those for social media.
+In this article, you can discover four unique tips to help your next viral video marketing campaign succeed, as well as four strong examples of viral video marketing and their key takeaways.

 Top 4 Viral Video Marketing Techniques

-Making a video go viral is never guaranteed, but there are some techniques you can use to help boost its chance of achieving success.
+Making a video go viral is never guaranteed, but there are some techniques you can use to help boost your chance of achieving this.
 These are 4 of our top viral video marketing techniques:

 1. Video SEO

 Much like traditional SEO, video SEO is important for making your viral video as easy as possible to find.

 Take a look at the title of your video.
 Does it include the campaign’s hashtag, the name of your business, and the purpose of the video?

 The thumbnail of the video is also important in video SEO.
 When creating video thumbnails, make something that will hook the audience in yet also be easy for them to understand what the video is about.

 The most valuable aspect of viral video marketing is evoking emotion in the consumer.
 Hope, inspiration, humor, shock, or even anger can trigger rapid-fire virality.